Kotlin/kotlin-by-example/examples/01_introduction/07_Inheritance.md

 </div>

-1. When the superclass does not provide a default constructor, arguments must be provided when invoking the superclass constructor from the subclass.
+1. If you want to use a parameterized constructor of the superclass when creating a subclass, provide the constructor arguments in the subclass declaration.

-### Bypass constructor arguments
+### Passing Constructor Arguments to Superclass

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">